GNGscr/debrand-design/UX_FLOW.md

-# 🧭 UX Flow – DEBRAND DESIGN
+# 🧭 UX Flow – DEBRAND Portfolio Website

 This document walks through the **user journey** and interaction experience within the `debrand-design` portfolio app.
 The focus is on **entry flow**, **section progression**, **interactions**, and **responsiveness**, from both **desktop** and **mobile** perspectives.

 ---

-## 🧪 Initial User Experience

-### 👋 Entrance Animation
+## 🖥 Desktop Flow

+### 1. **Hero Section** - Created using gsap
+- Fades in with animation.
+- Shows the logo and short tagline.
+- Navigation appears subtly, not stealing focus from the center.

+### 2. **Projects Section**

+- **👋 Dolphin animation**
     - Upon load, users are greeted with an animated **waving dolphin**.
     - The dolphin animation is built using **Rive**, inspired by modern playful animation styles.
     - Animation fades smoothly, leading into the main screen.

-### 🎯 Purpose
+    **🎯 Purpose**
     - Create delight and personality.
     - Set a playful but professional tone for the site.
     - Visually signal that this is a custom-crafted experience.

----

-## 🖥 Desktop Flow

-### 1. **Hero Section**
-- Fades in with animation.
-- Shows the logo and short tagline.
-- Navigation appears subtly, not stealing focus from the center.

-### 2. **Projects Section**
 - Scroll-reveal with staggered entrance of project cards.
 - Each card includes:
   - Image preview